dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 I don’t know.
 I can’t remember.

-I tried to move—my arms, my legs, my head—but nothing happened.
+I tried to move—my arms, legs, head—but nothing happened.
 Or maybe something did...
 I just couldn’t tell.
 I don’t even know if I have those body parts anymore.

-I remember who I am—my home, my family, my life experiences—but the memory feels detached.
+I remember who I am—my home, family, life experiences—but the memory feels detached.
 It isn’t inside me.
 It’s a field—like water.
 I dip into it, but it isn’t mine.
 It feels external.
 Almost like I no longer want to carry it.

 I feel weightless, like a balloon drifting aimlessly through the sky.

 These memories—they don’t feel like mine.
 More like a shared pool I can access when needed.
 As if memory is a field, and I’m simply reaching into it.
 For a moment, I wondered: What if this is the true reality, and everything else I’ve known was just a manifestation?

 Just like quantum mechanics suggests—everything is a wave.
-And right now, I feel like I am the wave.
+Right now, I feel like I am the wave.

 Maybe what I once thought was “me” was just a collapsed version of this field:
 Me, plus memory, plus... something else.